sweatran/typora-onedark-theme/README.md

 ## Notes

-* Only tested on Windows, Typora version 0.9.96(beta).
+* Tested on Windows, Typora version 0.11.16(beta).
 * Support Windows "Unibody" style.
-* The theme should work on MacOS / Linux.
+* The theme should work on MacOS.
 However, some effect may display improperly (e.g. checkbox).

 > If you have any advice or feedback, please create a new issue or contact me via email: sweatran@gmail.com